jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

 Property tax increases often require voter approval, and when sports venue referendums started to fail in the 1980s, elected officials who promoted stadium projects often relied upon other taxes revenue sources to fund them.

 *<sup>*</sup> In most cases, property is taxed at a rate of an assessed value.
 For example, where I live in Cobb County, Georgia, the assessed residential property tax value is determined by 40% of the fair market value of the property, as estimated by county tax assessor.
 This means that taxable value of a $200,000 house would be $80,000 (40% x $200,000).
 The taxes owed are determined by a tax rate, which is often expressed as millage (per $1,000) rather than a percent (per $100).
-In 2025, [Cobb's total millage rate](https://www.cobbtax.gov/property/millage_rates.php) was 30.13 (18.70 mills are devoted to schools,  8.46 mills go into the county's general fund, and 2.9 mills support the county fire fund), which would result in a tax bill of $2,410 ($80,000	x 0.03013) for a $200,000 house.*
+In 2025, [Cobb's total millage rate](https://www.cobbtax.gov/property/millage_rates.php) was 30.13, which would result in a tax bill of $2,410 ($80,000	x 0.03013) for a $200,000 house.*